Bricks to Clicks: Chapter Five Summary

 Third-party media storage systems were a must a decade or so ago if you wanted or needed to access rich media assets.
 Today, those systems lack the necessary conversion capabilities to output media files consistent with retailer requirements.

 Also, suppliers had to undergo time-consuming manual processes to update content on each retailer’s site.
-With our PIM system, we automate and centralize these various tasks, freeing up time and staff focus.
+With our Product Information Management System (PIM), we automate and centralize these various tasks, freeing up time and staff focus.
 Our system is the system of record, making multiple and confusing versions of spreadsheets and manual protocols obsolete.

 We deliver a cloud-based, easy-to-deploy PIM system.
 We can pull content from anywhere (the web, existing internal systems, content storage vendors, spreadsheets) and bring it into our centralized system.
 Our platform stores multiple brand assets (product descriptions, images, videos, product .PDFs) and supports workflow mechanisms so you can manage items for editing, review, approval, and submission.
 Our cloud platform also enables third parties to access your content easily and quickly.